The UKV model - Kilometre-scale forecasting over the UK with the Unified Model

-January 2012 - The Met Office runs a 1.5 km grid length model over the UK in order to produce improved forecasts of small scale weather such as thunderstorms and winter snow.
+January 2012 - This Research News article introduces the Met Office's 1.5 km grid length model over the UK, which is run in order to produce improved forecasts of small scale weather such as thunderstorms and winter snow.

 A 25 km model can also resolve significantly more detail than this - for example areas of frontal rain and regions of shower activity are also able to be picked out by a model with this grid length.
 However, there are still many important weather phenomena which take place on more local scales and require a more detailed model.